noahmanger/wedding/src/markdown-pages/details.md

 ### About the space

-The ceremony and reception will both be held in [The Bindery](https://www.mcminnvillebindery.com/), which _is_ an indoor venue, but we'll plan on having the big garage bay door open.
-After the ceremony, we'll be outside for the cocktail hour (under a tent if the weather is bad) while we flip the space for the reception.
+The ceremony and reception will both be held in [The Bindery](https://www.mcminnvillebindery.com/), which _is_ an indoor venue, but we're planning on having the big garage bay door open during the reception.
+After the ceremony, we'll be outside for the cocktail hour under a tent while we flip the space for the reception.

 ### Lodging